hbctraining/Intro-to-ChIPseq-flipped/lessons/10_automating_chipseq_workflow.md

 ### More Flexibility with variables

-We can write a shell script that will run on a specific file, but to make it more flexible and efficient we would prefer that it lets us give it an input fastq file when we run the script.
+We can write a shell script that runs on a specific file, but to make it more flexible and efficient, we would prefer that it accepts an input fastq file when we run the script.
 To be able to provide an input to any shell script, we need to use **Positional Parameters**.

 For example, we can refer to the components of the following command as numbered variables **within** the actual script: